Workplace Violence Prevention Training

 OSHA mandates that employers provide a workplace free of any recognized hazard — which includes Workplace Violence.
 According to the general duty clause or Section 5(a)(1) of the Occupational Safety and Health Act of 1970, employers are required to provide their employees with a place of employment that is “free from recognized hazards that are causing or are likely to cause death or serious physical harm."
 Employers who have had acts of workplace violence, or become aware of threats, intimidation, or other risk factors should be on notice that steps must be taken including safety protocols and training.

 California has gone even further with the Cal-OSHA mandate for annual Workplace Violence Prevention training from Senate Bill 553.
-The deadline is July 1, 2024 for a complete program: training, compliance reporting, and a published plan.
+Organizations are required to provide: training, compliance reporting, and a published plan.

 We present two versions of the online training: one for all national locations, and one specifically for California employers which complies the mandates of new law when presented in conjunction with the specifics of your plan and presentation by a knowledgeable presenter.
 This way, detailed information can be provided to staff online, and a discussion of the specifics can happen off-line.